JoelMartinezSalesforce/mom-gpt/README.md

 ## Introduction

-MoMGPT provides a comprehensive solution for monitoring and managing Salesforce's NVT data across multiple data centers using the Milvus database.
-It employs advanced NLP techniques to analyze and interpret data, supporting embedding models to represent data in high-dimensional spaces effectively.
-With built-in quantization, MoMGPT optimizes the storage and processing of large datasets, ensuring efficient and accurate monitoring through a proprietary algorithm that extracts relevant information and maintains correct data correlation.
+MoMGPT provides a comprehensive solution for monitoring and managing data from Salesforce's various data centers.
+The system uses the Milvus database to store and analyze data collected by the Monitor of Monitors (MoM), a tool that aggregates and monitors telemetry from multiple sources within Salesforce.
+MoMGPT employs advanced NLP techniques to process and interpret this data, supporting embedding models to represent data in high-dimensional spaces effectively.
+The built-in quantization optimizes storage and processing, and the proprietary algorithm ensures the accurate extraction of significant information and the correct correlation between different data sources.

 ## Features

-- **Milvus Database Integration**: Efficiently stores and manages NVT data from various Salesforce data centers.
+- **Milvus Database Integration**: Efficiently stores and manages data from Salesforce's various data centers.
 - **Advanced NLP Techniques**: Enhances data processing, ensuring significant information extraction.
 - **Support for Embedding Models with Quantization**: Embedding models are integrated with quantization support, reducing data size while maintaining accuracy.
 - **Proprietary Algorithm**: Ensures accurate data correlation and extraction of significance between different data sources.